 Dishes Served or Prepared With Sour Cream

 You're selling sour cream short if you solely associate it with the baked potato.
-That's because sour cream is also used as a garnish for chili, potato crisps, and platters of fruits and vegetables.
-It's also a common ingredient in baked goods, including a number of sweet dishes, such as cookies, scones and cakes.
+That's because sour cream is also used as a garnish for chili, potato chips, and platters of fruits and vegetables.
+It's also a common ingredient in baked goods, including a number of sweet dishes such as cookies, scones, and cakes.
+The cream can also be found in savory baked dishes like tuna casserole, salad dressing, beef Stroganoff, and porridge.

 While sour cream is a popular condiment, it doesn't have a wide variety of health benefits.
 It contains 1 percent vitamin A and calcium but only trace amounts of other vitamins and minerals.
-However, some kinds of sour cream contain the bacteria and yeasts known as probiotics, which help the digestion process.
+Some kinds of sour cream contain the bacteria and yeasts known as probiotics, which can help the digestion process.